About

 Making Instant Pot Short Ribs couldn’t be easier!
 Try this recipe for tender, succulent, fall off the bone braised short ribs, made even more delicious with a secret ingredient! 🙂

 These Instant Pot Ribs are a delicious & easy dinner recipe!
+For another amazing variation, try my instant pot chicken thighs with honey soy.

 How to make Instant Pot Short Ribs - This easy recipe makes delicious, tender and succulent short ribs with classic flavors!

-I first owned a pressure cooker in 2011, when I first moved into my own apartment.
-Instants pots weren’t around at the time, and it was simply called a “multi cooker”.
 Thanks to my lack of proper meal planning, I quickly learned to appreciate the pressure cooker function on my multi cooker.
 The fact that you can get a kick ass meal made in less than 30 minutes, starting from frozen meat was a god send to me!

 I think I’ve come quite far now in terms of meal planning, but the Instant Pot is still a beast! 🙂